tomickigrzegorz/autocomplete/README.md

   // default selects the first item in
   // the list of results
   selectFirst: true,

+  // add text to the input field as you move through
+  // the results with the up/down cursors
+  insertToInput: true,

   // the number of characters entered
   // should start searching